 Don’t forget there’s a gorgeous matching bracelet too!

 Please share the link and pin it!
-Why not check out my other FREE patterns too.
+Why not check out my other crochet patterns too.
 I’d love you to have a look around.